fectec/CoppeliaSimMobileRobots/README.md

     Attached to the onboard vision sensor.
 Captures RGB images from the camera and publishes them to <code>/camera/image</code> as <code>sensor_msgs/msg/Image</code>.
   </li>

-  <li><strong><code>sphere_movement.py</code></strong><br>
+  <li><strong><code>green_sphere_movement.py</code></strong><br>
     Controls a green sphere in the simulation.
 Moves it back and forth along the Y-axis in a sinusoidal pattern.
 Used for visual servoing.
   </li>
 </ul>

-## Sphere Following Using Point-to-Point Control
+## Green Sphere Following Using Point-to-Point Control

 <p align="justify">
-First, this project implements a visual servoing system where a differential-drive robot tracks and follows a green sphere using a point-to-point PID control.
+First, this project implements a visual servoing system where a differential-drive robot tracks and follows a green sphere using point-to-point PID control.
 A camera mounted on the robot detects the sphere through HSV color segmentation.
 The centroid of the sphere is used to compute a heading correction, from which a target waypoint is generated a fixed distance ahead.
 This waypoint is sent to a PID controller that computes the linear and angular velocities needed to drive the robot toward the goal using odometry feedback.
 Here’s a quick breakdown of the involved files:
 </p>

 <ul>
-  <li><strong><code>sim_diff_drive_vision/sphere_following.py</code></strong><br>
+  <li><strong><code>sim_diff_drive_vision/green_sphere_following.py</code></strong><br>
     Detects the green sphere in camera images and publishes a 2D waypoint ahead of the robot.
   </li>